actions-ecosystem/recipes/README.md

 ## Automate updating a Git tag with semver and creating a GitHub release

-With this workflow, you can automatically update a Git tag and create a GitHub release with only adding a *release label* and optionally a *release note* after a pull request has been merged.
+This workflow automates updating a Git tag and creating a GitHub release with only adding a *release label* and optionally a *release note* after a pull request has been merged.

 <details>
 <summary>Screenshots</summary>